 Sending your customers emails is one of many ways to keep in touch with them.
-However, how many people actually check their emails?
-Well, the following statistics from Campaign Monitor may startle you:
+But how many people do actually check their emails?
+The following statistics from Campaign Monitor may surprise you:

 - The average open rate with emails is 18%.

 - The average click-through rate is 2.6%.

 - The average click-to-open rate is 14.1%.